GoogleCloudPlatform/cluster-toolkit/examples/cae/README.md

 ## Getting Started
 To explore the reference architecture, you should follow the these steps:

-Before you start, make sure your prerequisits and dependencies are set up:
+Before you start, make sure your prerequisites and dependencies are set up:
 [Set up Cloud HPC Toolkit](https://cloud.google.com/hpc-toolkit/docs/setup/configure-environment).

 For deploying the CAE reference blueprint follow the